top of page

 Upcoming Activities:

-UFO (unfinished objects) will meet on May 1st from 12-3 PM in the dining area.
-Come and enjoy the fellowship even if you have no UFO to work on.
-Bring lunch if you wish.
-Cookies and coffee will be provided.
-Your UFO may be needlework, scrapbooking, organizing photos/recipes, or anything else!
+UFO will meet again on June 5th from 12pm-3pm in the dining area.
+Come and enjoy the fellowship and fun even if you have no UFO to work on.
+Bring lunch if you wish; cookies and coffee will be provided.
+Your UFO may be needlework, scrapbooking, organizing photos or recipes, or anything else you want to do.
 Any questions, call Pat Loeswick.

 Outreach and Mission Activities: